JustinWoodring/aespresso/README.md

 Use the application menu.
 Wait, sorry you're an Arch user so you probably don't use those. ; )

-For my Arch comrades faster with a terminal than an application menu: `aespresso`
+For my fellow Archers faster with a terminal than an application menu: `aespresso`

 ![aespresso screenshot](https://github.com/Rootyjr/aespresso/blob/master/aespresso-screenshot.png)